ChloeCacola/chloecacola-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+Important note: node-sass is deprecated but required for the project to compile successfully.
+The version support depends on node version (`node -v`).
+See https://www.npmjs.com/package/node-sass for more info.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.